The Tom Kitten 50p and other valuable, rare 50p coins

 Like a lot of us, I started collecting 50p’s during the UK Olympics in 2012.
 At the time, I’d taken on some waitressing work that fit in around the family, and we’d all check every 50p that came through the (very busy!) restaurant.
 It didn’t take long before we all had a set and after that, it seemed like a new 50p was coming out all the time.

-I’ve kept collecting 50p coins over the years and there seem to be more and more articles and posts springing up telling us that our 50p coins are worth hundreds, even thousands.
-So I wanted to find out for myself exactly how much my 50p coin collection is worth, if it can help me on my journey to debt free and where on earth I can sell my rare 50p coins if they do turn out to be valuable!
+I’ve kept collecting 50p coins over the years and there seem to be more and more articles and posts springing up telling us that our 50p coins are worth hundreds, even thousands of £’s.
+I wanted to find out for myself exactly how much my 50p coin collection is worth, if it can help me on my journey to debt free and where on earth I can sell my rare 50p coins if they do turn out to be valuable!

 NEW!
 The Brexit 50p